Sealabid

 Definitions

-• Live listing: a published listing that is active/visible to buyers (not a draft).
+- Live listing: an approved listing that is active/visible to buyers (not a draft or pending).
 We may define, count or classify “live” differently for platform integrity.

-• Enhanced verification: additional checks and/or requirements we may apply (e.g. phone/address verification, payment method on file, identity checks) to reduce fraud, prevent spam, comply with law, or unlock higher listing limits.
+- Enhanced verification: additional checks and/or requirements we may apply (e.g. phone/address verification, payment method on file, identity checks) to reduce fraud, prevent spam, comply with law, or unlock additional platform capabilities.

 1. Who we are and what we provide